Crellsin/mtls/README.md

 # mTLS Authentication System with IP Whitelisting

-A robust, production-ready mutual TLS (mTLS) authentication library for Python with built-in IP whitelisting for both IPv4 and IPv6 networks.
+A robust mutual TLS (mTLS) authentication library for Python with built-in IP whitelisting for both IPv4 and IPv6 networks.

 ## Features